mlewand/blog.mlewandowski.com/_posts/2017-03-31-Debugging-Karma-tests-with-VSCode.md

 title: Debugging Karma tests with VSCode
 ---

+tl;dr: I was able to put it as a video on YouTube, however it was my first video, and it started to take bit too much time, so it's not a super pro one:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lgMuiFKq9M4?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Introduction

 After talking with one fellow programmer I decided to get back to my old mouselessNavigator chrome extension.
 The code was not maintained for couple of years, and it was written in good old ECMAScript 3 spirit.